Getting to know you.

 How I stay well:

-Linda loves moving and spending time in nature- dancing, running, hiking, skiing, and cold-water swimming.
-She lives an interconnected life centered in community, that includes her spouse, family, friends, and two rambunctious circus cats Artemis and Apollo.
-Linda also loves to paint, write and read.
+Linda enjoys spending time in nature- dancing, running, hiking, skiing, and cold-water swimming.
+She lives an interconnected life centered in community.

 Patient Care Philosophy: